TomiwaAribisala-git/java-maven-app/README.md

 3. Built a Docker Image of the application using docker commands in Jenkins.

-4. Pushed the Docker Image to a docker hub repository.
+4. Pushed the Docker Image to a AWS ECR repository.

 5. Deployed Docker Image to AWS EKS Cluster.